saurabhss007/Web-Automation-using-Selenium-Java-TestNG-Framework-/README.md

 # Web Automation using Selenium Java (Framework)
-A simple framework based on Page Object Model, Selenium, TestNG using Java.
+A web automation framework based on Page Object Model, Selenium, TestNG using Java.
-This framework is based in Page Object Model (POM).

 The framework uses: